-The focus of this paper is on the contributions of caucusing as a mediation tool, and more specifically, the use of pre-caucusing.
-In caucusing, the third-party neutral meets separately with each stakeholder, in the absence of the other contending party.
-In precaucusing, these separate meetings take place before the mediator ever brings the stakeholders into a joint session (Billikopf 1994; Billikopf 2000).
+The focus of this paper is on the contributions of caucusing as a mediation tool and, more specifically, the use of pre-caucusing (or pre-mediation).
+In caucusing, the third-party neutral meets separately with each disputant, in the absence of the other contending party.
+In pre-caucusing, these separate meetings take place before the mediator brings the contenders into a joint session (Billikopf 1994; Billikopf 2000).